minpyaemaw123/terraform/aws-infra/README.md

 ![](imgs/terraform_run.png)

-The instance is up and running with the NGINX server, and the web page is functioning correctly.
+The instance is up and running with the NGINX server, and the web page, provisionied using remote-exec, is functioning correctly.

 ![](imgs/web.png)